OmniacsDAO/uniswappeR/README.md

 - swaps: Returns the swap data for a given set of addresses
 - swap_statistics: High level statistics on swaps
 - swap_visualizations: A series of ggplot2 visualizations about swap performance
+- swap_performance: A ggplot2 visualization for assessing the performance of your swaps

 Install the R package with: